PR8KW/ESHAIL_AntiDrift/README.md

 It's working fine in my PC, but litle bit complicated to configure.

+Attached some pictures with configuration sample.

 I am not a Programmer, so any programmer help are welcome.

-If possible a Windows GUI software or plugin, with menus for audio port and com port selection, will be good.
+If possible a Windows GUI software or plugin, with menus for audio channel and COM port selection, will be good.

 73 de Gustavo PR8KW